hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 4.4.x.x <a id="container_put"></a>Create/Update Container
 ### PUT /v1/{account}/{container}

-This operation creates a container or updates the meta data associated with an existing container.
+This operation creates a container or updates the metadata associated with an existing container.
 You are free to a pick container name that is meaningful to you.
 See [Container and Object Naming](#naming) for restrictions on container names.

-You can set custom meta data on a container using a header name with a prefix of X-Container-Meta-.
+You can set custom metadata on a container using a header name with a prefix of X-Container-Meta-.
 After this prefix, you can pick any name meaningful to you.
 For example, X-Container-Meta-Reviewed could be used indicate that the contents of a container had been reviewed.

 Any valid UTF-8 http header value is allowed for metadata, however we recommend that you URL-encode any non-ASCII values.

-When updating the custom meta data of a container, you must specifiy *all* of the meta data in the request.
-For example, if you plan to use X-Container-Meta-One and X-Container-Meta_Two, both must be specified in a single request.
+When updating the custom metadata of a container, you must specify *all* of the metadata in the request.
+For example, if you plan to use X-Container-Meta-One and X-Container-Meta-Two, both must be specified in a single request.
 If you did two requests, one setting X-Container-Meta-One and the second setting X-Container-Meta-Two, when you later do a HEAD operations, only X-Container-Meta-Two would exist.

 You don't need to check if a container already exists before doing the PUT operation because the operation is idempotent (i.e., it will create a new container or update an existing container as appropriate).